bartonlp/site-class/docs/examples.md

 ---

 The dbTables class uses the Database class to make creating tables simple.
-For example:

 ```php
 <?php